 The mood was celebratory at Dizzy’s as the trumpeter Charlie Sepulveda and his group The Turnaround launched a three-night run at the iconic venue.

-At Dizzy’s, the ensemble and guests Steve Turre, Miguel Zenon, and Nestor Torres, who took turns sitting in, treated the audience to selections from the albums, “Songs for Nat (High-Note),” and “Mr. E.P.- A Tribute to Eddie Palmieri” (High-Note).
+At Dizzy’s, the ensemble and guests Steve Turre, Miguel Zenon, and Nestor Torres, who took turns sitting in, interpreted selections from the albums, “Songs for Nat (High-Note),” and “Mr. E.P.- A Tribute to Eddie Palmieri” (High-Note).
 Also, they tipped their hats to influencers Perez Prado, Dizzy Gillespie, Tito Puente, and Mongo Santamaria.
-Highlights include a stirring, interpretation of Prado’s famous hit, “Cherry Pink and Apple Blossom White,” and a touching duet between Charlie and the singer, Natalia (his wife).
-T
+Highlights include a contemporary interpretation of Prado’s famous hit, “Cherry Pink and Apple Blossom White,” and a heartfelt duet between Charlie and his wife, Natalia (Nat for short).

 The performance was historic for several reasons.
 It dispelled the misconception that Puerto Rico lacks a robust jazz scene.
-The sold-out performances demonstrate there is a thirst for Latin Jazz that is not being filled.
-For those who couldn’t attend, the event was recorded for posterity.
+Also, the sold-out performances demonstrated there a demand for Puerto Rican Jazz that is not being filled (club owners, take heed!).
+For those who could not attend, never fear, the event was recorded for posterity.
 Expect a review when the recording becomes available.

 THE TURNAROUND Trumpeter, Leader Charlie Sepulveda, Tenor Saxophonist Norberto Tiko Ortiz, Conguero Nick Cosaboom, bassist Gabriel Rodriguez, pianist Eduardo Zayas, drummer Francisco Alcalá, vocalist Natalia Mercado.

 INVITED GUESTS Trombonist Steve Turre, Alto saxophonist Miguel Zenón, Flutist Nestor Torres.